lachlanmcdonald/magicavoxel-shaders/README.md

 xs py2 [index]
 ```

-The `py` and `py2` shaders adds voxels on top of voxels matching the selected colour.
+The `py` and `py2` shaders add a layer of voxel on top of voxels matching the selected colour.
 A voxel is only added when the voxel beneath has adjacent voxels, creating the effect of a pyramid.

 `py` will only add voxels when the adjacent voxels match the selected color.
 Whereas, `py2` will add voxels if there are adjacent voxels of any color.

 If provided, `index` will be the color index of the added voxels.
 This argument is optional.
 If ommitted (or set to `0`) the selected color index is used instead.

 Each time the shader is executed, a single layer is added.
-To add multiple layers at once, you can run the command in a loop (without specifying an `index`.)
+To add multiple layers at once, you can run the command in a loop.

 ```
 xs -n 50 py